 Outside the classroom, Leslie found widespread suffering in rural communities where access to clean water, health care, and education were the exception.
 She returned to the states and asked for help from friend Fr.
 Peter Hickman, founder of the forward-thinking ecumenical community of St. Matthews.
 With the support of Fr.
 Hickman and Mother Teresa’s Order, the non-denominational community development organization Xela AID was born.

 In June of 1992, Leslie returned to Xela with supporters from St. Matthew Church (Orange, Calif.) including Fr.
 Peter Hickman and Bob Rook, Xela AID’s Co-Founders, and 43 other volunteers.
-In its inaugural trip, Xela AID built a small house for a family that had taken shelter in a corn field; held a medical clinic, an optometry clinic, and committed to building a small school in the community of Loblatzan, which it raised later that year.
+In its inaugural trip that Xela AID built a small house for a family that had taken shelter in a corn field; held a medical clinic, an optometry clinic, and committed to building a small school in the community of Loblatzan, which it raised later that year.
+It was on that same trip that Leslie met Luis Enrique de León, a career nurse, social worker, and founder/proprieter of an orphanage who was also widely connected with resources including other help groups in Guatemala.
+With Luis' help on the ground, and later, his full-time involvement as Xela AID's Director in Guatemala, Xela AID soon evolved to include an Education and Leadership training component that was destined to become central to its mission.

 Integrated Community Development Model

 In its early days, Xela AID provided emergency assistance.
-With the good counsel of the Peace Corps and local development organizations — as well as from lessons learned as first-hand witness to “give-aways” eroding dignity and creating dependency — the organization quickly adopted a community development approach.
+With the good counsel of de León, and additionally, the Peace Corps and local development organizations to whom he introduced Xela AID — as well as from lessons learned as first-hand witness to “give-aways” eroding dignity and creating dependency — the organization quickly adopted a community development approach.
 Leadership recognized education as key to overcoming poverty and creating abundance, and by the late 1990s, the lion’s share of Xela AID’s efforts had evolved to focus on removing obstacles to education and to promoting self reliance.
 In 2000, Xela AID added a tagline to reflect this evolution of thinking: Xela AID - Partnerships for Self Reliance.

 At left: A local weaver displays here wares.
 Microbusinesses such as that supported by Xela AID through its Tesoros del Corazon Weavers Cooperative help remove economic obstacles to learning.